datawire/ambassador-docs/docs/edge-stack/1.12/howtos/consul.md

    If you're on GKE, or haven't previously created the Ambassador Edge Stack service, please see the [quick start guide](../../tutorials/getting-started).

-2. Configure Ambassador Edge Stack to look for services registered to Consul by creating the `ConsulResolver`:
+2. Configure Ambassador Edge Stack to look for services registered to Consul by creating the ConsulResolver:

     ```yaml
     ---